Profile of:

 Antoni Chan

-Antoni Chan is Consultant Rheumatologist and Associate Medical Director at the Royal Berkshire NHS Foundation Trust.
+Antoni Chan is Professor of Rheumatology at the University of Reading, UK.
+He is also Consultant Rheumatologist and Clinical Lead at the University Department of Rheumatology at the Royal Berkshire NHS Foundation Trust.
 He did his medical undergraduate training at the University of Aberdeen, UK and postgraduate training in Oxford, UK.
 He completed his doctorate (PhD) in immunology in Oxford under the supervision of Professors Paul Bowness and Andrew McMichael.
 His PhD was on the role and function of Natural Killer (NK) cells and receptors in Spondyloarthritis.
 He leads the Spondyloarthritis (Axial SpA and Psoriatic Arthritis) service in his Trust.
 His interest include referral pathways in Axial Spondyloarthritis and the use of digital healthcare technologies to improve patient care.
-He is the Trust and Berkshire West Integrated Care Partnership clinical lead for Outpatient Transformation.
-In 2017, he set up the Berkshire West Integrated Pain Assessment and Spinal Service which was recognised by the British Society for Rheumatology with a Best Practice Award.
+He set up the Berkshire West Integrated Pain Assessment and Spinal Service which assesses back pain in the community and identifies patients with axSpA early.
+He was recognised by the British Society for Rheumatology with a Best Practice Award in 2017 and 2024.
 His team was awarded the National Axial Spondyloarthritis Society (NASS) Aspiring to Excellence Award in 2019.
 In 2018 he received the Patient Choice Award for Best Care by a Rheumatologist from the NASS.
 He has presented in Parliament to the All-Party Parliamentary Group (APPG) on improving standards of care in Spondyloarthritis.
 He was elected as Trustee and Member of the Medical Advisory Board of NASS in 2020.
 He is a member of the Research and Registers Committee of the British Society for Rheumatology (BSR).
+He created the Rheumatology Academy and Collaborative Network (RheumACaN) which integrates all stakeholders in primary, secondary and community care to improve detection and time to diagnosis in axial SpA.
 He is Primary Investigator (PI) for numerous clinical trials in his department.
-In addition to his clinical, research and charity work, he also lectures and teaches at the Henley Business School where he is a Visiting Fellow at the University of Reading, UK.
 He presents regularly to national and international audiences on topics in Axial Spondyloarthritis.
-Follow on Twitter @synovialjoints
+His work to reduce delays to diagnosis in axSpA to 1 year was recognised by NASS and he was awarded the inaugural Gold Changemaker Award at the Houses of Parliament, UK in 2023.
+Follow on X @synovialjoints

 Full name: Antoni Chan